ronmeredithorg/serverd/README.md

 Hypothetical server

 Now with Zaps set up - would have to do it per github repo - which sucks.
+Some more.

 Copyright RonMeredith 2014